canopy-js/canopy-js/README.md

 ## Why?

-A human explainer gives brief statements that touch on several topics, and allows the listener to express follow-up questions, adding more detail for someone advanced, or more background information for a beginner.
+A human explainer gives brief statements that touch on several topics and allows the listener to express follow-up questions, adding more detail for someone advanced, or more background information for a beginner.
 Multiple explanations may mention the same points, but in different contexts and orderings.
 Even though the same building blocks are being used, you never get exactly the same explanation twice.

 Canopy allows an author to express their ideas once in small modular pieces, which web interface combines to produce an infinite number of custom user-driven explanations.